stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 Interface `Traversable` and its main function `traverse` are incredibly powerful forms of abstraction - even more so, because both `Applicative` and `Traversable` are closed under composition.
-If you are interested in additional use cases, I can highly recommend the publication, which introduced `Traversable` to Haskell:
+If you are interested in additional use cases, the publication, which introduced `Traversable` to Haskell, is a highly recommended read:
 [The Essence of the Iterator Pattern](https://www.cs.ox.ac.uk/jeremy.gibbons/publications/iterator.pdf)

+* Function `traverse` is used to run effectful computations over container types without affecting their size or shape.
+* We can use `IORef` as mutable references in stateful computations running in `IO`.
+* For referentially transparent computations with "mutable" state, the `State` monad is extremely useful.
+* Applicative functors are closed under composition, so we can run several effectful computations in a single traversal.
+* Traversables are also closed under composition, so we can use `traverse` to operate on a nesting of containers.

 For now, this concludes our introduction of the *Prelude*'s higher-kinded interfaces, which started with the introduction of